andy-miles/onedrive-java-sdk/README.md

 ```

 While token refresh is automated during the runtime lifecycle of the <code>OneDrive</code> object, persisting
-the user <code>AuthInfo</code> is required for subsequent initialization(s) to prevent the user from having to grant
+the user <code>AuthInfo</code> is required for subsequent initialization(s) to prevent the user from granting
-authorization each time until the user explicitly removes the access grant or when it expires.
+authorization each time an instance is created until the user explicitly revokes the grant or when it expires.
 Example of subsequent initialization with <code>AuthInfo</code>
 ```java
 AuthInfo authInfo = getAuthInfo(); // Obtain the persisted AuthInfo from your application OneDrive onedrive = new OneDrive(OneDriveConnectionBuilder.newInstance()